How To Register a Subsidiary in Guatemala

 With the statutes drawn up, you or your representative will have to attend the Ministry of Foreign Relations in order to certify the subsidiary’s registration.

-In case you need to register your trademark in Guatemala, our team at Biz Latin Hub Guatemala can assist you.
+In case you need to register a subsidiary in Guatemala, our team at Biz Latin Hub Guatemala can assist you.

-3. Register the subsidiary with Guatemala’s Mercantile Registry
+3. Register a subsidiary with Guatemala by Accessing the Mercantile Registry Online

 You can register the subsidiary with Guatemala’s Mercantile Registry online and pay a fee based on the capital that your holding company grants to the subsidiary.